 Essential Legal Documents for Seniors and Their Caregivers

-Family members must often make decisions on an aging loved one’s behalf while they are recuperating temporarily or on a permanent basis if they are incapacitated due to a condition like dementia or a severe stroke.
+Family members must often make decisions on an aging loved one’s behalf, whether it’s temporary while they are recuperating or permanent if they are incapacitated due to a condition like dementia or a severe stroke.
 In order to seamlessly participate in decisions and handle routine affairs, power of attorney (POA) documents are crucial.
 Having both medical and financial POA documents in place before anything goes awry with a loved one’s health will make your job as a caregiver much easier.

-Third parties like banks, insurance companies and health care providers all require proof of a valid POA document that contains specific language before they will discuss a senior’s medical care or financial information with someone other than the patient or the account holder.
+Third parties like banks, insurance companies, and health care providers all require proof of a valid POA document containing specific language before they will discuss a senior’s medical care or financial information with someone other than the patient or the account holder.
 In cases where a loved one is beginning to experience cognitive decline, it is important to draw up these documents before they become too incapacitated to do so.

-As soon as I began noticing my father’s memory issues, I made an appointment for both of us to meet with his attorney to put the proper legal documents in place so we were prepared for what was to come.
+As soon as I began noticing my father’s memory issues, I made an appointment for both of us to meet with his attorney and put the proper legal documents in place.
 Dad’s attorney drafted and notarized the financial POA papers that allowed me to make deposits into my father’s accounts, pay his bills and cancel his credit cards.
 My sister was designated as the alternate agent, in case anything happened to me.

 The attorney also prepared a health care proxy document (also known as a durable power of attorney for health care).
 This granted my sister legal access to Dad’s medical information and the ability to participate in decisions regarding his care at the local hospital, the VA healthcare clinic and any other medical providers.